 Consistency is key in blogging.

-If you think you’ll be blogging once in a while and gather traffic, then sorry, that’s not happening.
-I’ve been doing content marketing,blogging, and worked as an online entrepreneur for 4 years now.
+If you think you’ll be blogging once in a while and gathering traffic, then sorry, that’s not happening.
+I’ve been doing content marketing, blogging, and working as an online entrepreneur for 4 years now.
 It’s rather easier to lose an audience than build up.

-You have to be consistent and regular with your writings throughout the weeks.
+You have to be consistent and regular with your content throughout the weeks.
 This is why it’s important to select a niche that you’re genuinely interested in researching and sharing more insights on.

 #7 Be True To What You Say

 Authenticity and honesty cannot be camouflaged.